 This functionality ensures a frictionless working flow for businesses even when the internet is down or unstable.
 Thus, it’s such a useful and powerful feature that every retailer wishes to have in their POS system.

-With ConnectPOS, when the app detects that you lost internet connection, it will switch automatically to offline mode and pop up a notification on the screen, you don’t have to do anything.
-When the internet is back, it turns off offline mode and starts synchronizing offline orders to the whole system.
+With ConnectPOS, when the app detects that you lost your internet connection, it will switch automatically to offline mode and pop up a notification on the screen, you don’t have to do anything.
+When the internet is back, it turns off offline mode and synchronizes offline orders to the whole system.
 That’s why there’s no need to worry about misinformation or data loss.
-Even better, almost all features can function normally when the offline mode is on, including: accept dummy payments, create custom sales, add promotions, calculate taxes, etc.
+Even better, almost all features can function normally when the offline mode is on, including accepting dummy payments, creating custom sales, add promotions, calculating taxes, etc.

 Epos Now is cloud-based POS.
 All of your information gets stored in Epos Now’s servers.
 That means you can access your back office at any time from anywhere.
 Epos Now also has an offline mode, which allows you to continue accepting sales if your internet connection goes down.

-ConnectPOS stands out as a POS supporting loyalty program that offers many solutions for creating rewards and benefits for buyers.
+ConnectPOS stands out as a POS supporting loyalty program that offers many solutions for creating buyer rewards and benefits.
 The best part is that you can customize these loyalty programs.
 ConnectPOS provides you with all the tools for creating rewards for different products.
-Merchants can create gift cards, discount options, and other benefits for buyers.
+Merchants can create gift cards, discount options, and other buyer benefits.